martheberget/weather-app/README.md

 Run `node server.js` to start the application.
 You can then view the app by opening http://localhost:3000 in your browser!

 ## Features
  - This application is pretty straightforward.
 Users can search for weather information by typing the location and either clicking the search button or simply pressing the 'Enter' key.
-The app then provides a five-day weather forecast, featuring a weather icon symbolizing the conditions for each day, along with temperature, humidity, and wind speed data
+The app then provides a five-day weather forecast, featuring a weather icon symbolizing the conditions for each day, along with temperature, humidity, and wind speed.
  - Additionally, users can easily switch between dark and light mode.
  - In case users input an invalid location, an error message will appear to guide them.